brahmlower/cssef/docs/source/introduction.rst

 ~~~~~~
 This is where the bulk of the framework lives.
 The server provides facilities
 to host various types of security related competitions.
 Those facilities are
-consumed by additional modules that use them to build some form of
+consumed by plugins that use then to build some form of competition.
+This
-competitions.
-This means you can host a capture the flag competition right
+means you can host a capture the flag competition and a CCDC-like competition
-next to a CCDC-like competition.
-The server communicates with the other
+on the same service.
+The server communicates with the other clients via HTTP
-clients via rabbitmq, and uses sqlalchemy for databasing.
-It is a standalone
+RPC calls, and uses sqlalchemy for databasing.
+For additional information, see
-service and can operate without any other parts of the project beinginstalled.
-For additional information, see the cssefserver documentation.
+the `server documentation`_.

+.. _server documentation: server.rst

 Client
 ~~~~~~
 The client package provides endpoints for client applications (in the event you want to write your own), as well as a command line tool.
-If you plan to install the web client, this package will be required beforehand.
-For more information on using the command line utility, see the cssef-cli documentation.
+If you plan to install the web client, this package will be a required depenancy.
+See the `client documentation`_ for more information, or the `command line`_ documentation for cli reference.

+.. _client documentation: client.rst
+.. _command line: cli.rst

 Web Client
 ~~~~~~~~~~